POST-ROCK DUO ANNOUNCE ‘PRE-P’ RELEASE:

 Available on 1st March 2019 via The Blood Choir’s own label Village Recordings.

 The EP will be available for digital download and streaming on Spotify, iTunes, Apple Music and all official streaming services.

 All songs written by Maddicott/Mountain, except for Track 3 – written by Nick Drake

 Mixed by The Blood Choir & Jon Walker

 FOR MORE INFORMATION

 The Blood Choir are comprised of founding members Robin Maddicott and Joe Mountain.
 Formed in Bristol in 2009, they began recording material for what would become the unreleased and much-coveted ‘Dartmoor’ EP.

 Signing with IRL (Independent Records Ltd) in 2012, the duo released their first official album ‘No Windows to the Old World’,a record co-produced with Tim Oliver (New Order, Robert Plant), who simultaneously released the record through his own label Top Cat Music.
 With the likes of Guitarist Magazine praising the record’s “soundscapes, reverb and blizzards of overdrive” (4*), The Blood Choir fleshed out their ranks to develop an expanded set up to do the album and it’s multitudinous depths justice in the live setting.
-The band toured extensively with Arbouretum, plus accepted invites to perform with The Handsome Family, The Magic Band, Steve Gullick’s Tenebrous Liar, Dark Dark Dark and Silver Apples among others.
+The band toured extensively with Arbouretum, plus accepted invites to perform with John Parish, The Handsome Family, The Magic Band, Steve Gullick’s Tenebrous Liar, Dark Dark Dark and Silver Apples among others.